Contrast-Security-OSS/docs/content/admin/manage_orgs/Licensing.md

 tags: "Admin manage SuperAdmin EOP SaaS RASP IAST Licensing" -->

-A SuperAdmin may allocate, revoke and manage Assess and Protect licenses for individual organizations.
-An Organization Admin may apply and remove Protect licenses for servers in their organization.
+Allocate, revoke and manage Assess and Protect licenses for individual organizations as a SuperAdmin.
+An Organization Admin may then apply and remove Protect licenses for servers in their organization.

 ## Supervise Licenses